GEO and SEO: Rival or Partner?

 After 2024, a new concept settled on the desks of content strategy managers: GEO (Generative Engine Optimization) — the art of being visible in AI search engines.
-ChatGPT, Gemini, Perplexity, and similar platforms are now directly answering users' questions, attracting a portion of traditional search traffic.
+Platforms like ChatGPT, Gemini, Perplexity, and similar now directly answer users' questions, attracting a portion of traditional search traffic.

-Many marketing teams, realizing this fact and turning to GEO, are making a very critical mistake: They are crashing their existing SEO infrastructure while implementing GEO-compatible changes.
+Many marketing teams realize this fact and turn to GEO, but make a critical mistake: they crash their existing SEO infrastructure while implementing GEO-compatible changes.

-In this article, we will address both the problems and solutions through seven different real-world scenarios.
+In this article, we will address both the problems and the solutions through seven different real-world scenarios.

 What's Happening?

-An e-commerce site, to gain more visibility in AI engines, adds FAQPage, HowTo, Product, and Article schema markups to every page simultaneously.
+An e-commerce site adds FAQPage, HowTo, Product, and Article schema markups to every page simultaneously to gain more visibility in AI engines.

 SEO Damage